arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 You understand that not because you exercised the code, mentally generating thousands of inputs, but because you are a sentient being and you are able to use logic.

 Compared to you, C# is dumb.
 If only C# could do the same your brains does, using logic like in Prolog, relying on AI or on Automated Theorem Proving like in COQ, it could find counterexamples without wandering around aimlessly.<br/>
 It's only incidental that your most beloved programming language is bovine.
+Other approaches, not merely based on generating random values, are possible, such as [Concolic Testing][concolic-testing], in which the program is exercised with a symbolic execution in conjunction with an automated theorem prover.

-Property Testing is the act of writing requirements in their essence.
+Property Testing is the act of writing requirements in their essence, as general specifications.
 The strategies the library uses to prove you wrong are an internal, incidental implementation detail.

 ## Going Beyond Fixtures